Education & Wellbeing

 Providing daily care for the children is essential.

-Each child receives three to four pairs of clothing upon joining the foundation, and we aim to provide new clothing every six months.
+Each child receives three to four sets of clothing upon joining the foundation, and we aim to provide new clothing every six months.
 Many additional clothes are donated by supporters abroad whose children have outgrown them.

 Main Monthly Expenses